How to Have an Honest Conversation

 Examples of healthy debate are almost entirely crowded-out by immature dogmatism and childish insult wars.
 University departments, mainstream media political pundits, and nearly every other facet of politics and entertainment (and these are increasingly becoming the same thing) remain more concerned with advancing an ultra-specific agenda and signaling their virtuosity than seeking truth or progress.

-We have so few examples and instruction on how to engage and debate one another in a health and productive way that I felt I had to write an instruction manual.
+We have so few examples of how to engage and debate one another in a healthy and productive way that I felt I had to write an instruction manual.
 Discourse should advance our thinking on a given area while not leaving any one participant permanently damaged.
 Embarrassed, disproven, and reeling to re-examine, possibly.
 But damaged and removed from future bouts, absolutely not.
 It should be martial arts not a street fight, a fencing match not a duel to the death.

 I have created a set of “rules of engagement.”
 These are much more than a push for civility.
 These guidelines will ensure that you and everyone involved will derive maximal benefit from your discussion.